cloudify-cosmo/packman/README.md

 [![PypI](http://img.shields.io/pypi/v/packman.svg)](http://img.shields.io/pypi/v/packman.svg)

-packman creates packages.
+`packman` creates packages.

-You can write a `components file` containing your packages' configuration and packman will retrieve the resources and create the packages accordingly.
+You can write a `packages file` containing your packages' configuration and packman will retrieve the resources and create the packages accordingly.

 The project was initally invented to create Cloudify (http://getcloudify.org/) packages and is now progressing towards being a simple open-source solution to creating different types of packages.